 NCIS staff and Higher Degree by Research (HDR) candidates are involved in a range of research projects across the field of Indigenous studies.

 Recent publications & submissions

 Fforde, C., Bamblett, L., Lovett, R., Gorringe, S. & Fogarty, W. (2013) Discourse, deficit and identity: Aboriginality, the race paradigm and the language of representation in contemporary Australia', Media International Australia incorporating Culture and Policy, vol. 149, pp. 162-173.

 Fogarty, W. (2013) 'Indigenous Education – Policy, Pedagogy, and Place', in R. Craven, A. Dillon and N. Parbury (ed.), In Black & White: Australians All at the Crossroads, Connor Court Publishing, Ballan, pp. 247-266.

 Curkpatrick, S. (2013) 'Yothu Yindi and the Yolngu culture: dreaming of a brighter day.'
 The Conversation.

-Guthrie, J. (2013) 'Senate inquiry into the value of a Justice Reinvestment approach to criminal justice in Australia,' submission to the Senate Committee on Legal and Constitution Affairs inquiry into the value of a Justice Reinvestment approach to criminal justice in Australia, March 2013, pp15.
+Guthrie, J. (2013) 'Senate inquiry into the value of a Justice Reinvestment approach to criminal justice in Australia,' (PDF 257KB) submission to the Senate Committee on Legal and Constitution Affairs inquiry into the value of a Justice Reinvestment approach to criminal justice in Australia, March 2013, pp15.

 Guthrie, J. & Walter, M. 'The positioning of Indigenous Australians as health care recipients,' in C. Banwell, S. Ulijaszek & J. Dixon (eds), When culture impacts health: Global lessons for effective health research, Elsevier: London, Waltham, San Diego, 2013, 239 – 249.